Stop killing your tension

 This doesn’t make your characters perfect, and it doesn't mean that what they say solves the problem.
 But you want your readers to believe your characters are doing the best they can, given the limitations of their personality and understanding of the problem.

-Watch the following short video about 8 times.
+Watch the following video about 8 times.
 You’ll notice that every word is perfect given the characters’ background and point of view.
-Not an extra word, not a missing word.

 Die Hard (1988)